 Learning about family history teaches you a lot about history in general.
 The obvious areas are things like the Civil War and even World War II.
 When you connect your family to the collective stories of history, suddenly those grand narratives seem a bit more personal.

-As a New Yorker I can’t help but wonder how the next generation will look back and remember 9/11.
+As a New Yorker, I can’t help but wonder how the next generation will look back and remember 9/11.
 As it is, I already know people who were not alive in 2001.
 But I lived through it.
 I watched those towers fall with my own eyes.
 I photographed them as they burned and fell (this is one of my photos here).
-I lived in the no-entry zone and had to show photo ID just to get into the neighborhood where I live.
-I walked over to the West Side Highway and stood with other New Yorkers cheering on firefighters that sped up and down the highway for weeks on end after those towers fell.
+I lived in the no-entry zone and had to show a photo ID just to get into my neighborhood.
+I walked over to the West Side Highway and stood with other New Yorkers cheering on firefighters who sped up and down the highway for weeks on end after those towers fell.
 How does my personal experience translate to the pages of history we see presented in books and documentaries?
 It doesn’t.
 The pages of history record the grand narratives and the dramatic events.
 But the quiet recollections of those of us who lived through it are just as important.

 This idea of language and memory applies at the genealogical level too.
 Reading through old news items in the Summerville News and Walker County Messenger—newspapers are a great source for forgotten historical information–I picked out a number of examples of gun violence.
 I chose gun violence because these examples feel almost anachronistic at first reading.
 I think of gun violence as a relatively modern problem.